syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/columns.md

 ### Format template column values

-Template columns in Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid enable customization of column value appearance through HTML templates.
+Template columns in Angular Data Grid enable customization of column value appearance through HTML templates.
 Number formatting can also be applied within template columns to control the display of values.
 To format values in a column template, use the Angular pipes and the `format` property.

 In this example, the date pipe formats the "Order Date" value as a date in the format "dd/MMM/yyyy".